Teeth whitening: what you need to know about how to whiten your teeth

 If you ask yourself, “Why are my teeth yellow?”, here we outline the possible causes of yellow teeth.
 Before understanding how whitening works, it is important to know what causes yellow teeth so that you are better equipped to keep your teeth whiter for longer after treatment.

-• Natural teeth colour: we all have a different natural shade of enamel that, in healthy teeth, ranges from yellow to white.
+We all have a different natural shade of enamel that, in healthy teeth, ranges from yellow to white.

-• Age: Over the years, teeth tend to yellow and darken due to wear and accumulation of stains.
+Over the years, teeth tend to yellow and darken due to wear and accumulation of stains.
 As a result, teeth bleaching may become increasingly difficult, but not impossible, as time passes.

-• Translucency: Genetics and the shape and size of the teeth can play a role in the causes of yellow teeth.
+Genetics and the shape and size of the teeth can play a role in the causes of yellow teeth.
 The thicker and more opaque the teeth are, the whiter they tend to be.
 On the other hand, thinner and more transparent teeth tend to appear more yellow and are also more difficult to whiten.

-• Trauma: A tooth that has been damaged may appear darker than others.
+A tooth that has been damaged may appear darker than others.

-Can I get my teeth whitened?
+How can you whiten your teeth?
 Find out whether teeth whitener will work for you

-• Severe discolouration and staining:
+- Severe discoloration and staining:

-• Teeth sensitivity:
+- Teeth sensitivity:

 If you suffer from very sensitive teeth, professional or at-home teeth whitening treatments can cause further sensitivity or irritation in the teeth and gums.

-• Dental bonding, veneers, crowns or fillings:
+- Dental bonding, veneers, crowns or fillings:

-The materials that are used for tooth fillings, crowns, veneers and dental bonding do not respond to whitening treatments.
-Therefore these teeth will remain the same colour, while your natural teeth will become whiter, creating inconsistencies in the overall appearance of the teeth.
-If you have had one of these treatments but want to achieve a whiter smile, you should consult with your dentist to see what your options are.
-You could whiten your natural teeth to your desired shade but then your bonds, veneers or crowns would need to be replaced to match, which can be quite costly.
+If you've had one of these treatments but want to achieve a whiter smile, you should consult with your dentist to see what your options are.
+You could whiten your natural teeth to your desired shade, but then your bonds, veneers or crowns would need to be replaced to match, which can be quite costly.

 Types of teeth whitening